Military member with drone

 In 2023, the DOD released the National Defense Science and Technology Strategy (NDSTS), which articulated the department’s priorities and the importance of “leveraging critical emerging technologies … to bolster our competitive advantages … that will help ensure our national security over the long term.”
-This builds on the DOD’s technology vision established in 2022 by Undersecretary of Defense for Research and Engineering Heidi Shyu, which outlines 14 critical technology areas, including quantum science, AI and autonomy, and space technology as part of the greater national-defense strategy.1
+This built on the DOD’s technology vision established in 2022 by then-Undersecretary of Defense for Research and Engineering Heidi Shyu, which outlines 14 critical technology areas, including quantum science, AI and autonomy, and space technology as part of the greater national-defense strategy.2 However, current Undersecretary Emil Michael—who also serves as acting director of the Defense Innovation Unit—said at an industry conference in August that he plans to streamline this list, arguing too many priorities dilute focus and make it harder for the DOD workforce to prioritize effectively.
+Michael said he aims to concentrate on fewer, more critical areas, focusing on “sprints” that can deliver tech to the armed forces within the next few years.3

 Making it successfully through the “Valley of Death”

-To support startups in overcoming these funding challenges, the DOD leverages the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs through the Defense Advanced Research Projects Agency (DARPA).
-These DARPA programs provide funding to founders who apply to conduct research and develop prototypes based on defense agencies’ needs.
+To support startups in overcoming these funding challenges, the DOD leverages Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+These programs, including those administered by the Defense Advanced Research Projects Agency (DARPA), provide funding to founders who apply to conduct research and develop prototypes based on defense agencies’ needs.
 The demands on a startup’s time and capital can be significant as they move from concept (Phase I) and prototype (Phase II) to commercialization (Phase III).
-Over the last decade, only 16% of DOD SBIR-funded companies received Phase III contracts.2
+Over the last decade, only 16% of DOD SBIR-funded companies received Phase III contracts.4

 Phases of SBIR & STTR programs and the Valley of Death